Seminar Frequently Asked Questions

 When are my cocktails batched?

-Cocktails will be batched between one and three hours prior to your event.
-Each presenter will be assigned a Cocktail Apprentice Team leader to directly coordinate recipe preparation specifics, batch tasting, serving cues, etc. We strongly encourage you to taste your batch before service.
+Cocktails will be batched between one and three hours prior to your seminar.
+Each Moderator will be assigned a Cocktail Apprentice Team leader to directly coordinate recipe preparation specifics, batch tasting, serving cues, etc. We strongly encourage you to taste your batch before service.

 How do I know how much product will need to be provided for the recipes/tastings in my seminar?

-The Tales of the Cocktail team will calculate the amount of each ingredient needed and will work with our partners for the products to be in New Orleans for the event.
+The CAP Team will calculate the amount of each ingredient needed and the Tales Team will work with our partners for the products to be in New Orleans for the event.

 What happens if I need an ingredient that cannot be found in New Orleans or is homemade?

 It may be necessary to ask you to provide an ingredient if it is homemade or of a special nature.
-We will let you know if this is the case once you submit your recipes Tuesday, February 28, 2018.
-If you must self supply the ingredient, you have the option of either altering your recipe to include available product or shipping the ingredients at your cost to either the Tales of the Cocktail offices or your hotel room.
+We will let you know if this is the case once you submit your recipes Tuesday, May 7, 2019.
+If you must self supply the ingredient, you have the option of either altering your recipe to include available product or shipping the ingredients at your cost to either the Tales of the Cocktail office or your hotel room.
 All ingredients must be provided to the Cocktail Production Kitchen 24 hours prior to your seminar.
 No spirits can be self supplied or shipped to the Tales of the Cocktail office or hotels per Louisiana law and must be purchased through a licensed distributor.

 Why does the CAP Leadership team have the ability to veto my seminar?

-On the Presenter side, if we are not able to get a hold of you via phone or email the decision to veto the seminar may be made.
+On the Moderator (presenter) side, if we are not able to get a hold of you via phone or email the decision to veto the seminar may be made.
 The seminars are a collaborative effort and we need all hands participating to ensure a top quality seminar.